Big Camp time again at Ashridge

 Prices and booking

-The cost of one pitch, which accommodates one tent housing up to four people is £40.
-Each pitch can take up to eight people but each person over the basic four will be charged at £5 per person.
+The cost of one pitch, which accommodates one tent housing up to four people is £50.
+Each pitch can take up to eight people but there is a charge of £5 for each additional person.
 Children under five are free as is one well-behaved dog per pitch.
 Please note that there can only be one tent on each pitch.

-To book please call us on 01442851227, any time between 10 am and 5 pm but preferably not weekends when staff are rarely able to take calls.
+To book please call us on 01442851227, any time between 10am and 5pm but preferably not weekends when staff are busy manning the visitor centre and sometimes unable to take calls.

-Weather permitting, the Bridgewater Monument will be open free for all campers who would like to climb the 172 steps to the top to watch the setting sun - a memorable experience.
+Weather permitting, the Bridgewater Monument will be open free for all campers who would like to climb the 172 steps to the top - a memorable experience.

 Children will be able to toast marshmallows - always a popular activity - but need to have an adult with them at the time.